 - Always come from the perspective of yourself, not a general perspective.
 Use statements like “I am concerned by how much you are drinking” or “I think you are putting yourself at risk” rather than “You have a problem” or “You’re throwing your life away.”

 - List behaviors and incidents that you’ve observed and why they concern you.

 - If you feel it may benefit the conversation, discuss how their behaviors have impacted you and how that has hurt you.

-- Make sure the discussion is a two-way conversation so that they don’t feel cornered or get defensive.
+- Make sure the discussion is a 2-way conversation so that they don’t feel cornered or get defensive.
 A good way to do this is to ask open-ended questions.